Vibe-Creative-Marketing/centraltucsonhomeservices/site/content/services/_index.md

     button2: "Learn More"
     link2: "/electrical"
     heading2: "Handyman"
     text2: "Everyone needs a go-to handyman when something unexpectedly breaks or a home project becomes too challenging.
-From fixing wheelchairs to moving belongs, we're open to taking on almost any home service request to make your life easier.
+From fixing wheelchairs to moving belongings, we'll assist with almost any home service request to make your life easier.
 Just let us know how we can help!"
 ---